 16. Unagi Donburi (Japanese grilled eel rice bowl)

-Unagi donburi is a popular Japanese summer tradition that involves a bowl of cooked rice topped with grilled eel, which is coated in a delicious sweet sticky glaze known as unagi sauce.
+Unagi donburi is a popular Japanese summer tradition involving a bowl of cooked rice topped with grilled eel, coated in a delicious sweet sticky glaze known as unagi sauce.
 The dish is prepared by pouring a special unagi sauce over the rice, then adding the grilled eel to the top of the bowl.

 My recipe includes step-by-step instructions for everything from raw eel to prepping and grilling.
 Please check it out!